 This policy refers to isolated incidents only, and does not excuse or protect those who flagrantly or repeatedly violate the Alcohol and Other Drugs Policy, nor does it preclude disciplinary action arising from violations of other Middlebury policy.
 However, in cases involving additional policy violations, Middlebury will consider the positive impact of reporting an incident as well as the health and safety needs of the involved student(s) when determining the appropriate course of action.

 This policy cannot protect students from action by law enforcement personnel, including those in another country.

 Laws, Resources, and Additional Information

-For information specific to state and federal laws governing the use, possession, and distribution of drugs and alcohol, as well as additional resources, see Drugs and Alcohol: Policies, Laws, and Resources.
+For information specific to state and federal laws governing the use, possession, and distribution of drugs and alcohol, as well as additional resources, see Middlebury’s Annual Drug-Free Schools and Communities Act Notice.

 Policy Against Sexual Misconduct Domestic and Dating Violence and Misconduct, and Stalking